The Version of You They’ll Never Meet Again

 This kind of loss doesn’t announce itself.

-This is part of why it can still hurt even after it ended — because what ended wasn’t only the relationship, but access to a version of yourself that felt real there.
+This is part of why it still hurts even after it ended — because what ended wasn’t only the relationship, but access to a version of yourself that felt real there.

 It’s not that you’re choosing to go backward.